toolleeo/cli-apps/README.md

 * [as-tree](https://github.com/jez/as-tree) - Print a list of paths as a tree of paths.
 * [awk](https://github.com/onetrueawk/awk) - A historical, general-purpose text file processor, implements a domain-specific language designed for text processing and typically used as a data extraction and reporting tool.
 * [brok](https://github.com/smallhadroncollider/brok) - Find broken links in text documents.
-* [charfreq](https://github.com/proycon/charfreq) - Very simple command-line tool that counts (unicode) character frequency from standard input
+* [charfreq](https://github.com/proycon/charfreq) - Very simple command-line tool that counts (unicode) character frequency from standard input.
 * [choose](https://github.com/theryangeary/choose) - A human-friendly and fast alternative to cut and (sometimes) awk.
-* [Colibri Core](https://proycon.github.io/colibri-core/) - Colibri Core is software to quickly and efficiently count and extract patterns (n-grams and more) from large corpus data, to extract various statistics on the extracted patterns, and to compute relations between the extracted patterns.
+* [Colibri Core](https://proycon.github.io/colibri-core/) - A software to quickly and efficiently count and extract patterns (n-grams and more) from large corpus data, to extract various statistics on the extracted patterns, and to compute relations between the extracted patterns.
 * [deadlink](https://github.com/nschloe/deadlink) - Parses text files for HTTP URLs and checks if they are still valid.
 Good to use on Markdown documentation files.
 * [detect-indent-cli](https://github.com/sindresorhus/detect-indent-cli) - Detect the indentation of code.
 * [espanso](https://github.com/espanso/espanso) - Cross-platform Text Expander written in Rust.
 Not limited to the command line.